henrigy/cse15l-lab-reports/lab-report-2-week-4.md

 In Lab 3, we were tasked with designing test files that would break the Markdown parser program that we forked from [https://github.com/nidhidhamnani/markdown-parser](https://github.com/nidhidhamnani/markdown-parser).

 ### Test 1:
 In the [first breaking test file](https://github.com/henrigy/markdown-parser/commit/75b3a682c274fe986d6a260f09a463bb7ce7a739), our failure-inducing input was an extra line added to the end of the Markdown file.
 The symptom was not having the correct output printed out and receiving an error with heap space.
-The bug was an infinite loop from MarkdownParse.java's while loop.
+The bug was an infinite loop from MarkdownParse.java's while loop caused by missing open and closed parentheses and brackets.

 The command line error: